-The Establishment Clause's secular purpose requirement and the Fourteenth Amendment's Equal Protection Clause speak with one voice against legislative resort to moral and religious condemnation of identifiable groups: the government's action must serve a legitimate, secular purpose.
+The Establishment Clause's secular purpose requirement and the Fourteenth Amendment's Equal Protection Clause speak with one voice against legislative resort to moral and religious condemnation of identifiable groups.
+Under both clauses, the government's action must serve a legitimate, secular purpose.
 The purpose doctrines under both Clauses are cut from the same cloth, and analysis under one can inform the other.

-The U.S. Supreme Court has long implicitly acknowledged the connection between religious justifications and the Equal Protection guarantee.
-The Supreme Court's decision overturning a Virginia law that forbade marriage between persons of different races is illustrative.
+The U.S. Supreme Court has long implicitly acknowledged the significance of religious justifications under the Equal Protection Clause.
+The Court's decision overturning Virginia's law forbidding marriage between persons of different races is illustrative.
 In Loving v.
-Virginia, the Court dismissed a Virginia trial judge's proffered religion-based rationale, which cited God's hand in creating different races, and recognized instead that "[t]here is patently no legitimate overriding purpose independent of invidious racial discrimination which justifies this classification."
+Virginia, the Court dismissed a Virginia trial judge's proffered religious-based rationale, which cited God's hand in creating different races, recognizing instead that "[t]here is patently no legitimate overriding purpose independent of invidious racial discrimination which justifies this classification."
 388 U.S. 1, 11 (1967).
-Ultimately, the Court concluded that the anti-miscegenation law served no secular purpose and was based on nothing more than racial discrimination-even if grounded in moral or religious belief.
+Ultimately, the Court recognized that the antimiscegenation law served no secular purpose and was based on nothing more than racial discrimination-even if based on moral or religious belief.

-The Northern District of California's decision in Perry v.
-Schwarzenegger (held by the Supreme Court to be the final decision overturning California's
+The district court's decision in Perry v.
+Schwarzenegger (ultimately held by the Supreme Court to be the final decision overturning California's Proposition 8) further illustrates the overlap between these doctrines.
+Drawing upon both the

-Proposition 8) further illustrates the overlap between these doctrines.
-704 F. Supp.
-2d 921 (N.D.
+First and Fourteenth Amendments, the court observed the distinction in constitutional law between "secular" and "moral or religious" state interests.
+Perry v.
+Schwarzenegger, 704 F. Supp.
+2d 921, 930-31 (N.D.
 Cal.
-2010), aff'd sub nom.
-Perry v.
+2010) (citing Lawrence, 539 U.S. at 571 (Fourteenth Amendment) and Everson v.
+Bd. of Educ. of Ewing Tp., 330 U.S. 1, 15 (1947) (Establishment Clause)), aff'd, Perry v.
 Brown, 671 F.3d 1052 (9th Cir.
-2012), vac'd for lack of standing to bring appeal sub nom.
-Hollingsworth v.
-Perry, 133 S. Ct.
-2652 (2013).
-Drawing upon both the First and Fourteenth Amendments, the court observed the distinction in constitutional law between "secular" and "moral or religious" state interests.
-Id. at 930-31 (citing Lawrence, 539 U.S. at 571, and Everson v.
-Bd. of Educ. of Ewing Tp., 330 U.S. 1, 15 (1947)).
+2012), vac'd for lack of standing to bring appeal, Hollingsworth v.
+Perry, 133 S.Ct.
+2652 (U.S. 2013).
 The court recognized that the state had no legitimate "interest in enforcing private moral or religious beliefs without an accompanying secular purpose."
 Id.
 The evidence presented in Perry's lengthy bench trial established that "moral and religious views form[ed] the only basis for a belief that same-sex couples are different from opposite-sex couples."
 Id. at 1001.
 Acknowledging the lack of a secular purpose, the Perry court ultimately concluded that the only conceivable basis for Proposition 8 was a "private moral view that same-sex couples are inferior."
 Id. at 1003.
-Such moral disapproval of a group is not a legitimate governmental interest.
+Such private disapproval of a group is not a legitimate governmental interest.
 Id.

-The Establishment Clause supports an outcome here similar to Perry's.
-Just as the Supreme Court has rejected moral justifications under the Equal Protection Clause, Establishment Clause concerns arise when legislation is motivated by a particular religious doctrine.
-The Marriage Ban's failings under the Establishment Clause illuminate and inform its failings under the Equal Protection Clause.
+While the substantive issues in the present cases were argued under the Equal Protection Clause, the Establishment Clause supports an outcome similar to Perry's.
+The Supreme Court's rejection of moral justifications under the Equal Protection Clause reflects concerns similar to those that arise under the Establishment Clause when legislation is motivated by a particular religious doctrine.
+The Marriage Bans' failings under the Establishment Clause underscore and inform their failings under the Equal Protection Clause.

-I. The Tennessee Marriage Ban violates the Establishment Clause because it was enacted with the purpose of imposing a particular religious understanding of marriage as law.
+I. The Hawaii and Nevada Marriage Bans violate the Establishment Clause because they were enacted with the purpose of imposing a particular religious understanding of marriage as law at the expense of all others.